AsyncGenerators/equals/README.md

 yarn add @async-generators/equal
 ```

-this package's `main` entry points to a `commonjs` module dist. a `module` entry also points to a `es2015` module dist to be used by supported build-systems like webpack.
+This package's `main` entry points to a `commonjs` dist.
+The `module` entry points to a `es2015` module dist.
+Both require require native async-generator support, or be down-compiled with a webpack loader.

 ## Api